MichaelPisciotta/phase-1-functions-lab/README.md

 flat fare for a distance over 2000 feet and under 2500 feet.
 Finally, Scuber does not allow any rides over 2500 feet — the function returns `'cannot travel that far'` if a ride over 2500 feet is requested.

+if feet less than 400, fare is free

+else if feet is between 400-2000, fare is 2 cents * feet

+else if feet is between 2000-2500, flat fare

+else return 'cannot travel that far'